ozzieem/Uni/README.md

 # UniCpp
 Almost all the coding I'm doing relating to university courses.

+C++_Tests/C_Tests includes some test code I've been writing to test things or helping others.

-Programming C has all assignments from the C-course.
+Programming_C includes all assignments from the basic programming course in C.

-C++ Laborationer has all the assignments from the OOP course.
+Programming_OOP includes all the assignments from the OOP course in C++.

+Programming_Methodology includes all the projects for the course in C++ and C#.

-Programmeringsteknik has all the assignments from the Python summer course in OOP.
+Programming_Techniques has all the assignments from the summer course in OOP Python.

-Small projects folder contains really small projects that I created when I started learning C++ or just want to try out small things.
-(I'm really sorry for using so many #if0's in the test code!)
+Small_Projects folder contains really small projects that I created when I started learning C++ or just want to try out small things.
+Includes some parts of the Project Euler challenges.